 Xing Hua Mixed-Use Development

-An application is under review by the City for a new mixed-use building.
-The proposed building will be 4 stories above grade with 159 apartments and 13,306 square feet of ground level retail and restaurant space.
-The proposal also includes two levels of below-grade parking, landscaped public plazas, a 20-foot wide public through-block pedestrian connection along the north side of the property and a private courtyard for tenants.
+The City has issued construction permits for a new 4-story mixed-use building with ground level retail and restaurant space.
+The proposal also includes below-grade parking, landscaped public plazas, a 20-foot wide public through-block pedestrian connection along the north side of the property and a private courtyard for tenants.
+Construction is expected to begin in Summer 2024.

 This page will be updated with further information as it becomes available.

-An application is under review by the City for a new mixed-use building.
-The proposed building will be 4 stories above grade with 159 apartments and 13,306 square feet of ground level retail and restaurant space.
-The proposal also includes two levels of below-grade parking, landscaped public plazas, a 20-foot wide public through-block pedestrian connection along the north side of the property and a private courtyard for tenants.
+The City has issued construction permits for a new 4-story mixed-use building with ground level retail and restaurant space.
+The proposal also includes below-grade parking, landscaped public plazas, a 20-foot wide public through-block pedestrian connection along the north side of the property and a private courtyard for tenants.
+Construction is expected to begin in Summer 2024.

 This page will be updated with further information as it becomes available.